-Because ballroom dance competitions use a system to make it fair for all competitors.
-To sum up, you’ll be dancing with your instructor in what’s called Pro-Am.
-Also, divisions are based on your age, sex, and level of dancing starting with the Newcomer or Pre-Bronze level and going all the way up to Gold.
-Finally, you’ll compete with others at your age and level.
+Ballroom dance competitions use a system to make it fair for all competitors.
+To sum it up, you’ll be dancing with your instructor in what’s called the Pro-Am division.
+This means there’s a professional dancing with an amateur.
+The terms Bronze, Silver, and Gold describe the different levels of instruction and achievement.
+Competitions begin with the Newcomer or Pre-Bronze level and go all the way up to Gold.
+You compete with others at your level, age, and sex.

 “I’m uncomfortable with people watching me.
 Why should I put myself in that position?”

-To begin with, ballroom dance professionals know that competitions are a great way to quickly raise your level of dancing.
-In fact, they know this from personal experience because they’ve seen it in themselves and in their students.
+So, here’s an answer to the question of why compete.
+Ballroom dance professionals know that doing a competition is a great way to quickly raise your level of dancing.
+The truth is, they know this from personal experience.
+That’s because they’ve seen it in themselves and in their students.

-While you’re at it, learn here why experts say setting goals is important and print out some goal setting worksheets.
+While you’re at it, here is an article detailing why experts say setting goals is important.
+Check it out and don’t forget to print out some goal-setting worksheets.

 By competing, you’ll become a better dancer more quickly.
-And, you’ll experience the thrill and excitement of participating in an event that’ll create memories to last a lifetime!
-So, what do you say?
-Ready to give it a shot?
+Don’t pass up a chance to experience the thrill and excitement of performing in an event that you’ll never forget.

 Competing is really exciting!
 I’ll never forget going to watch and competing myself